tobogganhill/charity/README.md

     truffle test

-If you are using the testrpc client, remember to start it with a sufficient number of test accounts:

-    ganache-cli -a 100

-You can also use an automated test script instead of the previous two commands:

-    yarn test

 ### Demo DAPP

-Deploy the smart contracts to your blockchain network:
+Deploy the smart contracts to the blockchain:

     truffle migrate